 Introducing the charm of taro and its diverse recipes!

-Taro is available all year round, but harvesting is especially occurring from summer to autumn.
-When purchasing, fresh ones are muddy and wet.
-It is said that the round shape has a better taste than the elongated one.
-After purchasing, it is important to wrap it in newspaper or similar to keep it moisture.
+Taro is available all year round, but is best harvested from summer to autumn.
+When purchasing, look for ones with mud still on them and that the mud is moist to indicate freshness.
+Round taro is said to taste better than long, thin taro.
+After purchasing, it is important to wrap it in newspaper or similar to keep it moist

 Ingredients (serves 4)